Vishal2188/TherISuRNet---A-Computationally-Efficient-Thermal-Image-Super-Resolution-Network/README.md

 * Validation Data bicubic downscaling x4 (LR images)
 * Validation Data (HR images)

-  Put the downloaded dataset in the train_lr, train_hr, val_lr and val_hr folders.
+  Put the downloaded dataset in the train_lr, train_hr, val_lr and val_hr folders
   like this
 ```
 ...